MEHColeman/shoreditch/docs/journal.md

 `shoreditch-1.1.0.gem` is built and its contents verified.
 The publish itself waits on Mark's `gem signin`; the remaining steps live in the TODO item.

+### 2026-08-08 — shoreditch 1.1.0 is on RubyGems

+Published.
+Mark authed with `gem signin` (the key scoped to push only, OTP-per-push on), the release commit and `1.1.0` tag went to master, and `gem push` succeeded — from a real terminal, because the key demands an OTP and neither the session shell nor the `!` runner has an interactive stdin;
+`--otp` inline is the session-side fallback.
+The registry entry checked out: correct metadata, MIT, all three URIs.

+The proof that mattered followed: `EXERCISE_PRESEED=0 scripts/exercise-automation.sh` — the pure `bundle add shoreditch` route the automation had never run, RubyGems having had no such gem — passed all three answer paths against the live registry.
+The acceptance record is updated;
+the pre-seed caveat it carried is retired.

+Left open, as new tasks: the blog's Gemfile switch to `~> 1.1` (that repo's change), and considering Trusted Publishing so future releases need no local key or OTP dance.